mathijsdevaan/mathijsdevaan/content/publications/pnas2018/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: 'The Matthew Effect in Science Funding'
-publication: '*Proceedings of the National Academy of Sciences*'
+publication: 'Proceedings of the National Academy of Sciences'
 summary: ''
 authors:
 - Thijs Bol